FarhanKamrul/BuroBD_DPD-Dashboard/README.md

 - Develop and Run test cases
 - Fix logical inaccuracies if any.

+Points of contention:
+- Please check out the logic for calculating the ending DPD per user per quarter.

 ## Overview

 The BURO BD DPD-Dashboard s a visual analysis of loans based on disbursement and due quarters, as well as the Days Past Due (DPD) metric.
 Users can interact with the app to explore the number of loans and DPD trends across different quarters.